davidsday/go-tdd/README.txt

 the quickfix list for you, but it does not open it and take you away from the file you have open.
-I find that in my development work flow, I often don't need to go to the test at all, but want to peruse  and fix the function that caused the failure, and I am already there.
+I find that in my development work flow, I often don't need to go to the test at all, but want to peruse  and fix the function that caused the failure, and I may already be there.

+The RedBar/GreenBar/YellowBar message line lingers until any key is pressed (I typically just hit the space bar).

 In my set up, <Leader>q toggles the quickfix window and <C-j> and <C-k>
-navigate the quickfix list up and down.
+navigate the quickfix list up and down. <Leader>a takes me to the Alternate file.